 Many women diagnosed with fibroids—non-cancerous tumors in the uterus—want relief from symptoms like painful, heavy periods.
-But many women would also prefer to avoid medical interventions.
+But many women would also prefer to avoid medical interventions, especially right now, during this time of coronavirus uncertainty.
 So, as Houston area fibroid specialists, we are often asked: can everyday changes help me find relief from fibroid pain?

 Well, here’s the deal: changes in diet, exercise and self-care won’t cure your fibroids.
 But, there are some tweaks you can make to your everyday routine that could keep your fibroids from getting bigger.
 And others may make your fibroid symptoms more manageable.
 Let’s take a closer look.